awsdocs/amazon-s3-userguide/doc_source/configuring-bucket-key-object.md

-# Configuring an S3 Bucket Key at the object level using the REST API, AWS SDKs, or AWS CLI<a name="configuring-bucket-key-object"></a>
+# Configuring an S3 Bucket Key at the object level using Batch Operations, REST API, AWS SDKs, or AWS CLI<a name="configuring-bucket-key-object"></a>

 When you perform a PUT or COPY operation using the REST API, AWS SDKs, or AWS CLI, you can enable or disable an S3 Bucket Key at the object level\.
 S3 Bucket Keys reduce the cost of server\-side encryption using AWS Key Management Service \(AWS KMS\) \(SSE\-KMS\) by decreasing request traffic from Amazon S3 to AWS KMS\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.